 A 2:1 honours degree in a relevant subject or a degree in an associated discipline.
 Applicants with a lower classification (2:2) will be considered on an individual basis, considering relevant experience and academic achievement.
 Applicants must also have relevant work experience, more than 3 months in voluntary or paid employment in a health, education or social care environment.
-All shortlisted applications are subject to an interview process with a written exercise.
+All shortlisted applicants are subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.
 English language proficiency at a minimum of IELTS band 7.0 with no component score below 6.5.

 Months of entry